-Thus, your practice includes varying ship and sea states.
+Thus, your practice includes varying ship types and sea states.

-You will steer the vessel at night time, low visibility, strong current and bad weather.
-Steering in 12 knots is different when the ship is at 6 knots.
+You will steer the vessel at night time, in low visibility, strong currents, and bad weather.
+Steering at 12 knots is different than a ship at 6 knots.

 Loaded and ballast conditions?
 See the difference yourself.

-But this is good in building up confidence.
+But this is good for building up confidence.

-Once you gain experience overtime, you will start to show your skill.
+Once you gain experience over time, you will start to show your skills.
 And the Officers or veteran helmsman will notice that.